 The Valley of Kidron

-The valley of Kidron is what is now known as the Valley of Jehoshophat.
+The Valley of Kidron is what is now known as the Valley of Jehoshaphat.
 It is located just outside the east wall of the city of Jerusalem.
-The valley between Jerusalem and the Mt.
+The valley between Jerusalem and Mt.
 Olivet.

 This is the valley of suffering.
 And God is always with us there.

 Life is filled with struggles.
-With heartache, burdens, obstacles.
-These times are when we are in the valley of suffering and yes, my friend, God is always with us.
+With heartache, burdens, and obstacles.
+These times are when we are in the valley of suffering, and yes, my friend, God is always with us.

 The Valley of Elah